the algorithms.

 → The progestogenic activity level was pulled directly from the progestin database: it's the multiple of the activity level (1 through 5, determined through research) and the dosage (in mg).
 This was repeated for the androgenic activity level.

-→ Because progestin has estrogenic activity and many birth controls have an actual estrogen component, the activity level of each brand is a sum of these two things: estrogen dosage + (estrogenic activity level of progestin x progestin dosage) = total estrogenic activity level
+→ Because progestin has estrogenic activity and many birth controls have an actual estrogen component, the activity level of each brand is a sum of these two things: estrogen dosage + (estrogenic activity level of progestin x progestin dosage) = total estrogenic activity level4.
+Establishing relativity.

 After confirming the data was normal and there weren't any outliers, we assigned the progestogenic, estrogenic, and androgenic activity levels a score from 1-5 depending on where it fell, or its percentile, within the dataset.

-For example, if the progestogenic level was the median value of the dataset, or the 50th percentile, it was assigned to a score of 2.5.
+For example, if the progestogenic level was the median value of the dataset, or the 50th percentile, it was assigned to a score of 2.5.5.
+Connecting the dots.

 Armed with the knowledge of how symptoms could be managed using hormones, we compared treatment criteria against the relative hormone level of the brand.
 This allowed us to determine which brands may be better than others at alleviating specific cycle-related and BC-induced symptoms.